NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 This is probably a series of tables, one for each input object, the report would include the pertinant information including the controls, related temperatures, and what they apply to but would generally be limited to what is already available within the data structure that would be useful to report.
+Include specifically:

+- Heat Recovery - Operation With Economizer
+- Heat Recovery - Supply Air Temperature Control

 #### Equipment Summary - PlantLoop or CondenserLoop ####